MarkoSokser/Inform7-Jigsaw-game/story.md

 Sound of GameOver is the file "gameover.ogg".
 Sound of BodyFall is the file "body_fall.ogg".
 Sound of GameOverMusic is the file "game_over_music.ogg".
+Sound of JigsawVoice is the file "game.ogg".
+Sound of SawTrap is the file "saw.ogg".
+Sound of ChairMove is the file "chair.ogg".
+Sound of Pressure is the file "pressure.ogg".